-The bacteria TMDL was approved in 2004 and revised in 2013 to include a translation of the bacteria loads from fecal coliform to E. coli.
+The bacteria TMDL in the Tidal Basin was approved in 2004 and revised in 2014 to include a translation of the bacteria loads from fecal coliform to E. coli.
 This translator allows the bacteria loads to be consistent with the District's water quality standard.
-There is not a wasteload allocation given to the Reflecting Pool discharge.
+There is not a wasteload allocation given to the Reflecting Pool discharge since there was not an NPDES permit at the time the TMDL was developed.
+Since the Reflecting Pool was discharging to the sanitary system this discharge was likely included in their allocation.
 Data submitted with the Reflecting Pool application show their discharge has elevated levels of E. coli.
-Therefore, monitoring for E. coli will continue throughout the permit term to inform future revisions of the TMDL and to ensure that the facility does not contribute to the existing impairment of the Basin pH
+Therefore, monitoring for E. coli will continue throughout the permit term to inform future revisions of the TMDL and to ensure that the facility does not contribute to the existing impairment of the Basin pН pH impairment is attributed to discharges from the combined sewer system and the separate storm sewer system.
+Page 6 of the TMDL states "the goal of the TMDL is to achieve a pH concentration that allows for meeting of water quality standards."
 Monitoring requirements for pH are included in this permit renewal to maintain consistency with the District's water quality standard and to ensure the discharge does not contribute to the existing pH impairment in the Tidal Basin.